 - Do not open attachments or click on links in suspicious emails of if they’re from a stranger.

 - Update your passwords and PINs regularly, and if you notice something unusual on your account, update immediately.

 - Never send money or give your personal information, including account details, to anyone you don’t know or trust.

 - Limit the amount of personal information you share online and regularly check the privacy settings of your social media accounts.

-Ecommerce fraud is the most common type of fraud our Members face.
+Online fraud is the most common type of fraud our Members face.
 Your details can become compromised by websites you've used that store your card information in their databases.
-Fortunately, funds are recoverable most of the time and Members are not liable.
-You can protect yourself from ecommerce fraud by ensuring your antivirus software is up-to-date, only deal with reputable merchants and transact online through secure payment methods such as Visa Checkout.
+Fortunately, funds are recoverable most of the time and Members are usually not liable.
+You can protect yourself from online fraud by ensuring your antivirus software, firewall, active browser scanning and internet security are all up-to-date, only deal with reputable merchants and transact online through secure payment methods such as Visa Checkout.

 Card-present fraud, caused by theft, is also prevalent.
-Protect yourself by checking your accounts regularly and closing your cards if they have been misplaced.
+Protect yourself by checking your accounts regularly and cancelling or locking your cards if they have been misplaced.
 See here how our Mobile App makes this easy with new functionality that allows you to lock and unlock your Bank First Visa cards, even after hours.

 This is not an exhaustive list of the fraud and disputes Bank First Members fall victim to.
-The ACCC website, www.scamwatch.gov.au is an excellent resource to refer to.
-If ever in doubt about the security of your card and details, don't make the payment and call us to check.
+The ACCC website, scamwatch.gov.au is an excellent resource to refer to.
+If ever in doubt about the authenticity of a transaction, don't make the payment and call us to check.
 The cards team are always happy to help.